 Purchases over $25,000 are bid through a formal sealed bid process.
 These bids are advertised a minimum of l0 days prior to bid opening and the contract award is subject to approval by the Chatham County Board of Commissioners.

 Bids are advertised in the Savannah Morning News, on the County's Government Channel, posted on the County's website and in the Purchasing Department.
 Bid tabulations are also posted on the County's website.
 A public bid opening is held for formal sealed bids at the time and place specified in the bid documents.
-Bids must be stamped in at the Purchasing Department prior to the deadline in order to be accepted.
-Facsimile bids may be accepted on procurements that do not have a bond requirement.
+Bids must be received at the Purchasing Department prior to the deadline in order to be accepted.
+Facsimile or email bids may be accepted on procurements that do not have a bond requirement.

 Annual contracts are used to purchase many goods and services which the County buys repetitively over the course